-A major release for Gluster happens every 6 months, and minor updates on released major versions occur every alternate month for the next 1 year.
+A major release for Gluster happens every 1 year and minor updates on most recent released major versions occur every alternate month for the next 1 year.

 Gluster releases are separated into major and minor releases.
 Major releases typically contain newer functionality (in addition to bug fixes) and minor releases improve the stability of a major releases by providing bug fixes that are found or reported against them.

 Major releases are made once every 1 year and receive minor updates for the next 12 months, after which they are no longer maintained (or termed EOL (End-Of-Life)).
 Users are strongly encouraged to stay on a major release that is still maintained, to receive bug fixes that are of interest to their deployments.